Someone called 911 to report a gun – but it was just a guy playing his bassoon

 A 911 caller told police a man was sitting on his car with a weapon, but he was just playing the bassoon.

-On 5 April, bassoonist Eric Barga drove to Covenant Presbyterian Church in Springfield, Ohio, after a day of teaching at his old school, Kenton Ride High School.
+This summer, bassoonist Eric Barga drove to Covenant Presbyterian Church in Springfield, Ohio, after a day of teaching at his old school, Kenton Ride High School.

 Eric was half an hour early for bell choir practice.
 To pass the time, he pulled out his custom-made Fox 610 red maple bassoon, sat down on the boot of his car and started playing some scales.